nextcloud/announcementcenter/README.md

 # Announcement Center

-This app allows administrators to post announcements
+This app allows admins to post announcements.
+Also supports the following features:

+* ⚡ Activities _(Requires the [activity app](https://github.com/nextcloud/activity) to be enabled)_
+* 📑 Comments
+* 👪 Group permissions
+* 🔔 Notifications _(Requires the [notifications app](https://github.com/nextcloud/notifications) to be enabled)_

+For further information see the [Changelog](https://github.com/nextcloud/announcementcenter/wiki/Changelog).

 ## QA metrics on master branch: